 As a result, problems like swelling, itching, swelling, and even runny noses are taken care of.
 This is not without side effects, though.
 Drowsiness is a common side effect that is seen in almost everyone who has taken the drug.

-All the things mentioned above for humans and not for dogs.
+All the things mentioned above are for humans and not for dogs.
 The reason it is prescribed, in spite of not being approved by FDA for use in dogs, is because of its harmless nature.

 Can I Give My Dog Benadryl?